nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_examples/Carme_Gear_Selection/readme.txt

   adb forward tcp:8051 tcp:8051
   adb forward tcp:8052 tcp:8052

-The wizard is set up to work with PR3696805 for Keys.
-As such, the wizard requires that the private config JSON file of PR3696805 (renamed as config_private.json) be placed in the Packrat directory in the file browser in the left sidebar (/Packrat/3696805/config_private.json).
+The wizard is set up to work with packrats such as PR3696805 and PR3697820 for Keys from the KEYS-1704 Jira issue and makes use of static/dynamic configuration during the gear selectin process.
+As such, the wizard requires that the private config JSON file (renamed as config_private.json) of the running firmware be placed in the Packrat directory in the file browser in the left sidebar (e.g. /Packrat/3696805/config_private.json or /Packrat/3697820/config_private.json).

+Note: It is recommended to use either Firefox or Sarafi for running this gear selection wizard.